What Is a Corporate Trainer?

 Source: *U.S. Bureau of Labor Statistics

-A certified corporate trainer is a human resources specialist.
 College graduates with a degree in human resources, such as a Bachelor of Arts in Human Resource Management or Bachelor of Science in Human Resource Development, might have an edge in the employment market.
 Beneficial courses include business administration, behavioral sciences, principles of management, organizational structure and industrial psychology.
 For those looking to take their education even further, a Master of Education in Corporate Training is available.

-Since corporate trainers often teach employees about new software, it is helpful to take courses in computers and information systems courses are also highly recommended.
+Since corporate trainers often teach employees about new software, it is helpful to take courses in computers and information systems.
 Certified corporate trainers can also take English courses to improve their writing skills or foreign language courses to enable conversation with diverse workplace populations.
 Aspiring corporate trainers with a broad liberal arts background should know how to develop curriculum, teach skills to individuals and groups, and evaluate training results.